 If you’ve ever developed a social media strategy, you know how important it is to get it right.
 Social media marketing requires a mix of data-based activities like tracking analytics and creative tasks, such as designing graphics.

-However, you can always simplify your marketing processes with specialised social media tools.
 Today’s social media tools make it easier than for you to manage posting to, tracking, and optimizing your social media accounts.

 In this guide, we’ll explore our top 14 tools for social media marketing in 2021.